Victorian Railways hopper wagons: JAF & VHAF/Y (soda ash)

 Built from late 1977, this variety of wagon was designed for the transport of soda ash, used in the manufacture of glass.
-The wagons were unloaded at the ICI glass plant at Yarraville. they were numbered 501 - 510 and given the code JAF to indicate J-series, Ash transport, Freight speeds (60 mph) allowed.
+The wagons were unloaded at the ICI glass plant at Yarraville. they were numbered 501 – 510 and given the code JAF to indicate J-series, Ash transport, Freight speeds (60 mph) allowed.
 The original plan was to use the code JAX, but this was rejected on the grounds of interstate operational issues.

 From 1979, the class became VHAY; then, in 1987/88, the wagons was further reclassed to VHAF as the letter Y was deleted from the four-letter code system.

 As the soda-ash traffic dried up, the wagons were modified and recoded for other uses; these modifications allowed the wagons to run in traffic carrying either cement or fertiliser.
-In the early 1990s, wagons VHAF 501-504, 508 and 510 became VHFF 611 through 616 in order; around the same time wagons 505, 506, 507 and 509 were reclassed to VHFX, numbers 21, 23, 20 and 22.
+In the early 1990s, wagons VHAF 501–504, 508 and 510 became VHFF 611 to 616 in order; around the same time wagons 505, 506, 507 and 509 were reclassed to VHFX, numbers 21, 23, 20 and 22.
 By 1994, these had also been reclassed to VHFF, but they retained their VHFX numbers instead of being renumbered to the 600 range.

 JBF & VHBY (briquettes)

 Briquettes, combustible "biscuits" made by compressing brown coal dust under extreme pressure, had been produced in the Latrobe Valley since the late 1920s, using technology acquired from Germany following World War I.

 Until the late 1970s, normal transport of these bricks was by standard four-wheeled I and IA wagons, which by 1977 were being removed from service as obsolete, worn-out technology.
 To fill the gap, 35 new wagons to the J-hopper style were built in 1977/78.
 The variations from the standard JQX series quarry hoppers were minor; these wagons had "hungry boards" added to increase their volume capacity, as briquettes are not as dense as rocks and therefore more can be held by a given wagon.

-The new wagons held numbers 1 through 35, and ran from Morwell to a briquette discharge siding in Footscray, and to the Nestlé factory in Dennington.
+The new wagons held numbers 1 to 35, and ran from Morwell to a briquette discharge siding in Footscray, and to the Nestlé factory in Dennington.

 In the 1979, recoding the wagons were classed VHBY.
 In 1982, two wagons were removed from briquette traffic and altered to the VHQY class for quarry trains; wagons JBF 32 and 33 became VHQY 421 and 422, with the hungry boards deleted.
-By mistake, JBF 30 was stencilled VHQY 30 for a couple of days until corrected - although the wagon was later legitimately recoded to VHQY, taking the number 424.
-Around the same time, JBF wagons 34 and 1 became VHQY 423 and 425, expanding that class's number series from 420 through to 425.
+By mistake, JBF 30 was stencilled VHQY 30 for a couple of days until corrected – although the wagon was later legitimately recoded to VHQY, taking the number 424.
+Around the same time, JBF wagons 34 and 1 became VHQY 423 and 425, expanding that class's number series from 420 to 425.

 By 1986, all but five of the class had been withdrawn from briquette traffic, as they had been supplanted by the VHEY class.
 Five were converted to VHQY for quarry traffic, and the rest to VHMF for ballast trains.